hynek/structlog/docs/testing.rst

 ----

-Additionally -- mostly for unit testing within ``structlog`` itself -- ``structlog`` also ships with a logger that just returns whatever it gets passed into it: :class:`~structlog.ReturnLogger`.
+Additionally ``structlog`` also ships with a logger that just returns whatever it gets passed into it: `structlog.testing.ReturnLogger`.

 .. doctest::